Following the Human Thread in Social Navigation

-Out of extensive benchmarking, \modelname outperforms the approach proposed in Habitat 3.0~\cite{puig2023habitat} and a second adapted best performer method~\cite{cancelli23} from Habitat 2.0~\cite{Szot2021Habitat2T}.
-We conduct a thorough experimental evaluation on the core contribution of this work, i.e., learning to infer the social dynamics from (privileged) information about the person.
-Remarkably, out of ablative studies, we conclude that not only are human trajectories strong input information for the robot control policy, but they also make better supervision for inferring the social dynamics latent for the same policy.
-Other oracular information such as the humanoid GPS (direction and distance from the person-to-robot) are powerful sensors for the control policy but do not yield adaptable social dynamics to infer the human-robot-scene interaction.
+Out of extensive benchmarking, \modelname outperforms the approach proposed in Habitat 3.0~\citep{puig2023habitat} and a second adapted best-performing method~\citep{cancelli23} from Habitat 2.0~\citep{Szot2021Habitat2T}.
+We conduct a thorough experimental evaluation of the core contribution of this work—learning to infer social dynamics from (privileged) information about the person.
+Although our primary focus is on algorithm development, we also seek to improve the robustness of our method for potential real-world applications.
+To this end, we conduct experiments that bridge the gap to real-world scenarios by introducing noise to the input, reducing the refresh rate of the sensors, and modifying the simulator to reflect more realistic human behavior.
+Our ablative studies reveal that human trajectories are not only strong input information for the robot control policy but also provide better supervision for inferring the social dynamics latent to the same policy.
+Other oracular information, such as the humanoid GPS (direction and distance from the person to the robot), serves as powerful sensors for the control policy but does not facilitate adaptable social dynamics for inferring human-robot-scene interactions.